-- 1. Press & 🎉 For vehicles with a navigation system, say "Hands Free," after the tone. - 2.
-Say "Bluetooth." - Say "Voice."
+- Press E / ⋈⁄s.
+The system responds "Ready," followed by a tone. - 2.
+Say "Bluetooth."
+This command can be skipped. - 3.
+Say "Voice."
+The system responds "OK, accessing <phone name>."

 The cell phone's normal prompt messages will go through their cycle according to the phone's operating instructions.